The Best Open-Air Swimming in the Helsinki Area

 Bottom Line

 Helsinki has numerous outdoor swimming places.
 Allas is the easiest choice but also the most expensive one.
 Someone could even say it is a tourist spot.
-City-owned open-air pools are cheaper but are good value for the money.
-Unfortunately, they are not open in the wintertime.
+City-owned open-air pools are more affordable but offer good value for the money.
+Unfortunately, they are not open during the wintertime.
 Swimming in the sea and lakes is free, but the water may be colder.

 Allas is the only heated outdoor pool in the wintertime.
 In the summertime, the Helsinki region offers hundreds of natural places to dip in the water and a few heated pools.
 Helsinki is a paradise for summer swimmers who are not afraid of calm waters.